top of page

 "THE MORE - THE MORE" CYCLE

-Go through the videos and paragraphs in order
+Go through the videos and paragraphs below in order:

 We are always looking for the cloth: we want to be Seen and Soothed (validated, accepted, understood, loved); we want to feel Safe and Secure.
 And when we don’t get it from our partner, it is hard to take.
 In the nail video below, she is angry because she is looking for the cloth – she wants to be Seen and Soothed by her partner.